Project-LetsChat/Kwitter/README.md

 # Lets-Chat
 LetsChat is a social media website.
 This project is licensed under the GPLV3, which means all forks must be licensed under the GPL.
+Specific sections like ip_address.js, cookie.js and sjcl.js are modified versions of code licensed under the Apache License 2.0 and have been relicensed under the GPLV3.

 If you find a bug make a Pull request that fixes the bug or file an Issue.

 A more stripped down version of the website is being developed on notabug, it is not ready and is more of a test to see how much less code there can be while still keeping some of the basic features intact.